 Lots of talented researchers are hard at work searching for better methods of Varroa control, including Varroa eradication, which is now within our grasp.
 But we are not there…yet.

-Meanwhile, since it is possible to keep colonies alive, healthy and productive via the judicious use of Varroa controls of all kinds as a part of an intelligent IPM program, why would we adopt methods that doom bee colonies to long, slow deaths by parasite and parasite-vectored diseases, and spread mites to other colonies?
+Meanwhile, since it is possible to keep colonies alive, healthy and productive via the judicious use of Varroa controls of all kinds as a part of an intelligent IPM program, why would we adopt methods that doom bee colonies to long, slow deaths by parasite and parasite-vectored diseases, all of which will spread to other colonies?

 We need every bee gene we can preserve right now.
 So be brave, and keep your bees alive!